tigattack/patchmon/README.md

    - Link any related issues

 ### Contribution Guidelines
-- **Code Style**: Follow the existing code patterns and ESLint configuration
+- **Code Style**: Follow the existing code patterns and Biome configuration
 - **Commits**: Use conventional commit messages (feat:, fix:, docs:, etc.)
 - **Testing**: Ensure all tests pass and add tests for new features
 - **Documentation**: Update README and code comments as needed